Call for a FREE consultation at (713) 222-6767

 You Can Lose Your Job and License

-The TEA investigates allegations of improper teacher-student relationships.
 If you resign or are dismissed due to allegations of sexual misconduct, Texas law requires the principal of your school to notify the superintendent, who, in turn, must notify the TEA.
 The outcome of the investigation may be in the teacher’s favor or it can lead to the loss of the teacher’s license.

-Teachers also can be charged with one or more felony offenses for an improper relationship between educator and student and other relevant sex crimes, such as indecency with a child or sexual assault.
+Teachers also can be charged with one or more felony offenses for an improper relationship between educator and student and other relevant sex crimes, such as grooming, indecency with a child or sexual assault.

 Penalties for a Conviction of Sexual Misconduct with an Underage Student